MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 ## Import contacts from a CSV file

 You can import a maximum of 10,000 contacts by using a CSV file.
 You can also use this file to associate a survey invitation and response to an entity in Common Data Service.
-You can also specify values for the variables added in the **Variables** panel.
+You can also specify values for the variables added in the **Personalization** panel.
 To import contacts, you must first [create the CSV file](#create-a-csv-file) and then [upload the CSV file](#upload-a-csv-file).

 <a name="create-a-csv-file"></a>